junxit/us-congress-bills-111/bill.md

   >       - **(vii)** educate local land use officials and decision makers on the relationship of land use to natural resource and watershed protection.
   >     - **(C)** *Collaboration* The Director shall implement the education and training program in collaboration with the heads of other relevant Federal agencies.
   >   - **(6)** *Coastal and living resources management and habitat program*
-  >     - **(A)** *In general* The Director shall establish a Chesapeake Bay coastal living resources management and habitat program to support coordinated management, protection, characterization, and restoration of priority Chesapeake Bay habitats and living resources, including oysters, blue crabs, and submerged aquatic vegetation.
+  >     - **(A)** *In general* The Administrator, through the Director, may establish a Chesapeake Bay coastal living resources management and habitat program to support coordinated management, protection, characterization, and restoration of priority Chesapeake Bay habitats and living resources, including oysters, blue crabs, and submerged aquatic vegetation.
   >     - **(B)** *Activities* Under the program, the Director may, subject to the availability of appropriations, carry out or enter into grants, contracts, and cooperative agreements and provide technical assistance to support—
   >       - **(i)** native oyster restoration;
-  >       - **(ii)** fish and shellfish aquaculture;
+  >       - **(ii)** fish and shellfish aquaculture that is carried out in accordance with a valid Federal or State permit;
   >       - **(iii)** establishment of submerged aquatic vegetation propagation programs;
   >       - **(iv)** the development of programs that protect and restore critical coastal habitats;
   >       - **(v)** habitat mapping, characterization, and assessment techniques necessary to identify, assess, and monitor restoration actions;